-One of the hardest lessons in life is learning when to let go.
-For many HVAC contractors, dropping an unproductive website proves more than they can bear, even if that site is harming their bottom line.
-In our latest podcast, Nolen and Jason discuss why starting from scratch is usually the best approach for getting your HVAC SEO and online marketing back on track.
+One of the most challenging life lessons is learning when to let go.
+Unfortunately, dropping an unproductive website proves more than they can bear for many HVAC contractors, even if that site is harming their bottom line.
+Nolen and Jason discuss why starting from scratch is usually the best approach for getting your SEO and online marketing back on track in our latest podcast.

 - Visuals do not drive website performance.